Gwan-Siu/gwansiu.github.io/_posts/2018-06-18-Naives-Bayes-Logistic-Regression.md

 \end{equation}
 $$

-Now, let we see more detail about naives bayes classifier.

 In general, we assume that Y is any discrete-valued variable, and attributes $X_{1},...,X_{n}$ are any discrete or realvalued attributes.
-Our goal is to train a classifier that will output the probability distribution over possible values of Y, for each new instance X that we ask it to classify.
+The goal of Naive Bayes is to train a classifier that will output the probability distribution over possible values of Y, for each new instance X that we ask it to classify.

-The expression for the probability that Y will take on its kth possible value, according to Bayes rule, is：
+The expression for the probability that Y will take on its $k\text{th}$ possible value, according to Bayes rule, is：

 $$
 \begin{equation}